zcking/gocam/README.md

 ---

+## Running GoCam
+Once you have a binary of GoCam to run, you can start it like any other program, by simply executing `./gocam`.

+Note: GoCam expects a YAML configuration file at `./config/default.yaml` by default.
+You may refer to the configuration file in this repository for an example.

+---

 ## Building
 Currently, this project is an infant and I haven't set up any Docker images, Vagrant files, or anything of the sort.
 However, if you have golang installed, compiling is very simple: `go build`.